Meelanlama/milans-store/README.md

 - **Order Management**: Creating, viewing, updating, and canceling orders, viewing detailed order information.
 - **Refund Management**: Requesting, approving, and rejecting refund requests based on order status.
 - **Product Reviews and Ratings**: Adding, editing, deleting reviews, and calculating average ratings for products.
-- **Admin Capabilities**: Managing users, managing products, orders, and categories, with the ability to perform actions like approving/rejecting refunds, managing product status, etc.
+- **Admin**: Managing users, managing products, orders, and categories, with the ability to perform actions like approving/rejecting refunds, managing product status, etc.
 - **Advanced Filtering and Search**: Filtering products and orders by various criteria (date, status, etc.), searching products by keyword, and searching orders by identifier or user email.
 - **Email Notifications**: Sending order confirmation emails, update of order status notifications, refund status notifications, and account verification emails.
 - **Pagination**: Implemented pagination for large sets of orders, products, and reviews for both users and admins.
 - **Role-based Access Control (RBAC)**: Ensuring different access levels (admin, user) for API operations and features.
 - **Order Invoice Generation**: Right now, Generating downloadable PDF invoices for completed orders.
-And, Will send the invoice in users email after ordering product.
+And, Will add: Send the email with invoice to users email after ordering product.
-- **CSV/Excel Export**: Download order data to CSV or Excel format of 30 days for reporting purposes by admin.
+- **CSV/Excel Export of Order Details**: Download order data to CSV or Excel format of 30 days by filtering for reporting purposes by admin.
 - **Swagger UI**: Integrated Swagger UI for API documentation.

 ### Plan to add these features: